MIT-LCP/mimic-website/content/tutorials/install_mimic_locally.md

 ## 2. Place the CSV data files in a local directory

 Assuming that you have completed the [steps required to gain access](/gettingstarted/access) to the MIMIC dataset, you should be able to access the CSV data files on PhysioNet at: https://physionet.org/works/MIMICIIIClinicalDatabase/files/.

-Download these files to a local folder and decompress them if necessary.
+Download these files to a local folder and decompress them if necessary (from the command line, run ```gzip -d *.gz``` in the directory containing the files).

 ## 3. Connect to the database with psql